181 Fremont

 181 Fremont is an 803 ft mixed-use skyscraper in the South of Market District of San Francisco, California.
 The building, designed by Heller Manus Architects, is located adjacent to the Transbay Transit Center and 199 Fremont Street developments.
-181 Fremont is owned and operated by Jay Paul Company.
-Jay Paul Company is the sole owner and developer of the project.
-The entire office portion of the building has been leased to Facebook to house its San Francisco office and Instagram division.
+181 Fremont is owned and operated by Jay Paul Company, which was the sole developer of the project.
+In 2025, Strava moved into a new headquarters office on four levels originally leased to Meta Platforms.

 Design

 The slender mixed-use tower, developed initially by SKS Investments, rises 700 ft to the roof with 55 floors of offices and residential condominiums.
 A parapet/mechanical screen reaches to 745 ft, and a spire brings the total height to 802.5 ft.